mattfeltonma/azure-network-journey/README.md

 ## Overview
 Organizations often begin the cloud journey with simple requirements.
 These requirements grow as an organization scales, matures, and migrates critical data and workloads.
 As more requirements are introduced, the architecture of the an organization's cloud deployment becomes more complex.

-This repository contains a collection of core networking patterns starting from basic to advanced aligning.
-The goal being to assist customers with picking the right pattern for their stage of the journey.
+This repository contains a collection of core networking patterns starting from basic to advanced.
+The goal is to assist customers with picking the right pattern for their stage of the journey.
 Each pattern includes a summary, benefits and considerations, and diagrams providing examples of the patterns and what the route tables could look like.

 For the purposes of this repository, north and south traffic is traffic ingressing or egressing to the Internet.
 East and west is traffic ingressing or egressing between on-premises and Azure or between workloads running in Azure.